Prussian G 4.2: G 4.2 on the Marburger Kreisbahn

 A G 4.2 locomotive was acquired by the Marburger Kreisbahn.
 The locomotive had been built by Schichau-Werke in 1892 (serial number 614) as Erfurt Division 1315; it had been transferred to the Halle Division in 1895, and been renumbered 1014 in 1901.

-A tender with a water capacity of 10 m3 had to bee found.
+A tender with a water capacity of 10 m3 had to be found.
 The loco had some differences: it had a high-pressure cylinder bore of 480 mm and a low-pressure bore of 680 mm, the driving wheel diameter was 1200 mm and the wheelbase was 3400 mm.
 With the new tender the length over buffers was 15362 mm.
 It had inside Allan valve gear and slide valves.

 After major repairs, it entered service at the end of 1914, now numbered 3 (the third locomotive to carry that number on the Marburger Kreisbahn).
 It was the MK's only tender locomotive, and as there were no turntables on the route, it had to bee driven backwards from Dreihausen.

 Initially the locomotive only had a handbrake on the tender, which led to problems when trains were heavy and the tender was almost empty.
-Although the locomotive was fitted with a rear cab wall and Westinghouse brakes after World War I, it remained unpopular with crews. the cab doorway was very narrow, and the Schichau-type starting valve worked unreliably.
+Although the locomotive was fitted with a rear cab wall and Westinghouse brakes after World War I, it remained unpopular with crews.
+The cab doorway was very narrow, and the Schichau-type starting valve worked unreliably.

 After a rebuilt, the locomotive continued to be unreliable – the crews nicknamed it the stubborn goat (störrischer Bock).
 It was still a compound locomotive in 1926, but may have been converted to simple-expansion locomotive.